-Unlikely to be a Statutory nuisance More likely to be a Statutory nuisance Your neighbour burns a small fire comprising garden waste occasionally and there is the smell of smoke in the air.
-Your neighbour burns regular fires of garden waste and these are regularly filling your garden and house with smoke.
+Unlikely to be a Statutory nuisance More likely to be a Statutory nuisance • Your neighbour burns regular fires of garden waste and these are regularly filling your garden and house with smoke.

-You experience smoke from two or three fires in a relatively short period, however, these are from different sources within your locality (each source can only be considered in isolation).
+You experience smoke from two Your neighbour has a small stable or three fires in a relatively short and burns the manure.
+This period, however, these are from smoulders for days and the smell different sources within your lo- of smoke as a result lingers for cality (each source can only be some considerable time. considered in isolation).